scipy-conference/scipy_proceedings/papers/rocketpy_team/paper.rst

 2. After completely leaving the rail, a phase of 6 degrees of freedom (DOF) is established, which includes powered flight and free flight:
-The rocket is free to move in three-dimensional space.
-In this phase the weight, engine thrust, normal and axial aerodynamic forces are still important.
+The rocket is free to move in three-dimensional space and weight, engine thrust, normal and axial aerodynamic forces are still important.

 3. Once apogee is reached, a parachute is usually deployed, characterizing the third phase of flight: the parachute descent.
 In the last phase, the parachute is launched from the rocket, which is usually divided into two or more parts joined by ropes.
+This phase ends in the point of impact.

 .. multibody dynamics is taken into account during descent.